Cunning folk in Britain: Becoming a cunning person

-In most cases, it seems that individuals set themselves up as cunning folk with no former basis or training, although others came from a family background of professional magical practitioners.
+In most cases, it seems that individuals set themselves up as cunning folk with no former practice or training, although others came from a family background of professional magical practitioners.
 One of the most prominent examples of a family dynasty of cunning people was the Harries family from Cwrt y Cadno in Wales: Henry Harries (1739–1805) was a yeoman farmer who had interests in astrology and medicine but did not practice as a cunning man, whilst his son John (1785–1839) and two grandsons Henry and John instead became professionals in the field.
 As Owen Davies remarked, "There are a number of reasons why people may have wanted to become cunning-folk.
 The desire for money, power or social prestige, and even to do good, all undoubtedly played their part."
-Some practitioners genuinely believed they had magical powers; while some later admitted in court that they had no such powers but were simply pretending that they did to fool people for their money.
+Some practitioners genuinely believed they had magical powers, while some later admitted in court that they had no such powers but were simply pretending that they did to fool people for their money.
 Indeed, there was a great deal of variability amongst the British cunning folk, with historian Ronald Hutton remarking that "they appear as a remarkably heterogeneous collection of individuals, divided by at least as many characteristics as those which they had in common."

 "Cunning-folk operated in a competitive market where reputations and first impressions were very important", and as such often worked on their personal promotion.
 Some were known to travel relatively large distances to visit their clients as well as making calls during the night if requested.
 Some, though by no means all, were also known to wear "striking costume or home decorations" to enhance their reputations as magical individuals-- a nineteenth-century cunning woman, for instance, might wear a conical hat and a robe with mystical signs on it, as well as hanging herbs and papers from the ceiling of her home.
 Similarly, James "Cunning" Murrell, the nineteenth-century cunning man of Hadleigh in south-east Essex, wore iron goggles and carried a whalebone umbrella whenever he went out, whilst Mother Merne, the late 19th and early 20th-century wise woman of Milborne Down in Dorset, kept guinea pigs, black hens, a black goat and a black cat; the cat would sit on her shoulder during consultations with clients.